linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 Both tools promote an open source ethos, but YunoHost operates on a totally open source model.
 Cloudron offers both a free and a premium tier.
 This scheme limits some features (e.g. the number of applications) and restricts others (e.g. email services) to the premium tier.
 By contrast, YunoHost does not have any feature limits or paid services, operating on a fully open source model.

-However, Cloudron shines for having a more polished and simplified presentation.
+However, Cloudron provides a more polished and simplified presentation.
 The setup for YunoHost can be more complicated, and its interface may not be as clear for some users at the outset.

 Linode offers a streamlined Cloudron deployment through the Linode Marketplace.
-Learn more about Cloudron and its deployment process through its [marketplace page](https://www.linode.com/marketplace/apps/cloudron/cloudron/).
+Learn more about Cloudron and its deployment process through its [Marketplace page](https://www.linode.com/marketplace/apps/cloudron/cloudron/).

 ## How to Install YunoHost